GovReady/govready-q/docs/source/installation-guide/installing-govready-q-server/linux/ubuntu/index.rst

    See `Environment Settings <Environment.html>`__ for a complete list of configuration options.

 .. warning::
-   MySQL can be installed locally on the same host as GovReady-Q or on a separate host.
+   PostgreSQL can be installed locally on the same host as GovReady-Q or on a separate host.
-   Your MySQL database -- AND YOUR DATA -- will be destroyed on same-host installs when you delete the virtual machine (or container) running GovReady-Q.
+   Your PostgreSQL database -- AND YOUR DATA -- will be destroyed on same-host installs when you delete the virtual machine (or container) running GovReady-Q.

 **Encrypting your connection to PostgreSQL running on a separate database server**